 - Part 2: Plants and Fish – Keys to success for your vegetables, plants, and crops.
 Plus everything you need to know about your fish and what to feed them.

 - Part 3: Components – equipment, plumbing, fish tanks, growing media for plants, pumps, filtration, greenhouses, etc.

 - Part 4: NET & DWC Design and Layout – The design and layout of Nutrient Film Technique and Deep Water Culture / Raft Systems aquaponics systems.

-- Part 6: Operation and maintenance – Starting, maintaining and troubleshooting your DIY system, water quality, fish breeding and reproduction, greenhouse energy management.
+- Part 6: Operation and maintenance – Starting, maintaining, and troubleshooting your DIY system, water quality, fish breeding and reproduction, and greenhouse energy management.

 - Part 7: Making Money and earning a profit from aquaponics – Everything from creating a successful business to marketing and selling your vegetables and fish.

 - Part 8: Appendices – Helpful resources, references, etc.

 At the time of writing this article, this aquaponics book had only received one 1-star rating (out of 130 reviews).
 This particular reviewer noted that they found the book to be more of an introduction to aquaponics rather than an in-depth guide.
 However, most of the other reviews received were very good.
 And most of them noted that this book is an excellent resource, especially for beginners and that it is clear, concise and well written.